• Skip to primary navigation

 Phanny’s

 Phanny’s at 1021 S Pacific Coast Highway is home to some of the best breakfast burritos we have tried so far.
-Open since 1982, this small counter service is currently (at the time of this post) open Tuesday-Saturday 7am-2pm.
+Open since 1982, this small counter service is currently (at the time of this post) open Tuesday-Sunday 7am-2pm.

-I always get their Carne Asada Breakfast Burrito, but other fantastic options include bacon, ham, sausage, veggie, soy chorizo, and more.
+I always get their Carne Asada Breakfast Burrito, but other options include bacon, ham, sausage, veggie, soy chorizo, and more.

 Japonica